jonescompneurolab/hnn-core/examples/README.txt

-MNE-Neuron examples
+hnn-core examples
 -------------------

-Some introductory examples to get started with MNE-Neuron
+Some introductory examples to get started with hnn-core